A question I’m often asked is "how long will I have to wait before getting lessons?"

 Prior to 3.00pm

-You should expect to be on the waiting list for between six and twelve months for a lesson time to become available during the day prior to 3.00pm.
+You should expect to be on the waiting list for around 6 months for a lesson time to become available during the day prior to 3.00pm.

 How do I get added to the waiting list?